I bought my first dehydrator about 7 years ago from a thrift store. It turned out to be one of the best things that I’ve ever bought.

 Tray vs Shelf

-All modern dehydrators can be broken down as either stacking tray dehydrators or shelf dehydrators.
+All modern dehydrators can be broken down into either stacking tray dehydrators or shelf dehydrators.
 Each type has its pros and cons.

 Tray Dehydrators